1985 Trincomalee massacres: September 9

 The last of the large-scale attacks was launched on Trincomalee town itself on 9 September 1985.
 Under cover provided by the Army, firing from the air by the Air Force and from the sea by naval gunboats, mainly Sinhalese home guards moved in to loot, burn and to kill.
 25 civilians were killed and about 1500 houses and places of worship were destroyed.

 September 11

 Anti-Tamil rioting continues in Trincomalee town.

 September 12

 A Sinhalese mob with the help of armed police burn a Tamil temple in Trincomalee town.

+September 16

+Over 15 Tamil civilians were killed.
+Dozens more were taken to army camps and reported to have been shot dead.